Skip to main content

 The Well-being of Future Generations (Wales) Act 2015

-The Act defined seven well-being goals:
+The Act defines seven well-being goals:

 • a prosperous Wales